bparticle/belablog/README.md

 # Béla's Blog - Astro Edition 🚀

 A modern, fast blog built with Astro for Béla's creative adventures.
-This is a complete migration from Hugo to Astro, offering better performance, easier content management, and a more modern development experience.
+This is a complete migration from Hugo to Astro, featuring a beautiful three-column layout with dark mode and easy content management.

 ## ✨ Features

 - **Lightning Fast**: Built with Astro for optimal performance
+- **Three-Column Layout**: Left sidebar, main content, and right sidebar
+- **Dark Mode**: Beautiful dark theme with theme toggle
 - **Easy Content Management**: Just create markdown files to add new posts
 - **Beautiful Design**: Modern, responsive design with smooth animations
 - **Category System**: Organize posts by categories